mygivvara/mygivvara/README.md

 ## Hi there 👋

+I am an ITMO student in St. Petersburg.
+I am studying in the field of Information Security, trying to develop in various directions.

+🚀 Interests
+- Web security and web vulnerabilities
+- Game development
+- Pentest

+📫 How to reach me: bogodukhov.n22@gmail.com or @mygivvara on tg

 <!--
 **mygivvara/mygivvara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.